mdmusaibali/mdmusaibali/README.md

 Aspiring Full Stack Developer
 ------------------

 A developer with 'never giving up' attitude who is confident about his skills.
-Hands on experience working with HTML, CSS, SASS, MySQL and JavaScript (check out my portfolio to know more) and familiarity with Node js.
-Currently learning React js after which i plan to learn Typescript, Node js and MongoDB.
+Hands on experience working with HTML, CSS, SASS, MySQL, JavaScript and React.js (check out my portfolio to know more) and familiarity with Node js.
+Currently learning TypeScript after which i plan to learn Node js and MongoDB.

 * 🌍  I'm based in Kalaburagi, India
 * 🖥️  See my portfolio at [My portfolio](http://mdmusaibali.com)